 Approximately 19% of patients with gonorrhoea have concurrent chlamydial infection.
 Therefore, testing for other STIs should be carried out in line with guidelines.

 NB: Where a patient has had sexual contact with an individual with confirmed gonorrhoea within the previous three days, a further interval set of tests (usually two weeks later) should be considered if empirical treatment with antimicrobial therapy is not undertaken.

 - Where a patient has tested positive for gonorrhoea, or where an individual has suggestive symptoms/is at high risk, referral to a GUM clinic or service offering an enhanced sexual health service is strongly encouraged.

-- Emergency medical admission may be required if there is evidence of disseminated gonorrhoea or severe pelvic inflammatory disease.
+- Emergency medical admission may be required if there is evidence of disseminated gonorrhoea or severe PID.

 - Allow time to provide a detailed explanation of the condition and its long-term implications for the patient and their partner's/partners' health, reinforced with written information.
 Advise on safer sexual practices for the future.

-- Advise patients to avoid unprotected sexual intercourse until both they and their partner(s) have completed treatment.
+- Advise patients to avoid unprotected sexual intercourse until seven days after both they and their partner(s) have completed treatment.